 A Family Affair

-The Richmond Meltdown has grown in leaps and bounds.
-In seven years, Bill and his crew are seeing attendees come from further away.
-“About a 75-mile radius,” he reported, “people are coming from Cincinnati, Indianapolis, Dayton, Kokomo; we’re seeing a lot more come from Ohio and even Chicago.”
-And folks are attending in carloads, as they’re bringing the whole family.
+The Meltdown Winter Ice Festival has grown in leaps and bounds.
+Since its inception, Bill and his crew have seen attendees come from further away.
+“About a 75-mile radius,” he reported, “people are coming from Cincinnati, Indianapolis, Dayton, Kokomo.
+We’re seeing a lot more come from Ohio and even Chicago.”
+And folks are attending in carloads as they’re bringing the whole family.

-Just the interactive play zone-made completely of ice-is worth loading the kids in the car.
+The interactive play zone (think of a playground made completely of ice) alone is worth loading the kids in the car.
 A couple of years ago, as a lark, one of the carvers made a ping-pong table out of ice.
 “People just went crazy over that ping pong table,” Bill marveled.
 One ping pong table has morphed into an entire zone of tic tac toe boards, Plinko, a slide, Skee-Ball, checkerboards, and more.
 This area is enjoyed by literally everyone: toddlers and preschoolers playing simple games, tweens/teens sliding and taking selfies, adults playing checkers, and everyone doing everything in between.

 Super Fun Shows

-The public carving demonstrations and Main Event are highlights of the Richmond Meltdown.
+The public carving demonstrations and Meltdown Throwdown are highlights of the Richmond Meltdown.
 Have you ever seen art made with a chainsaw?
 It’s as cool as it sounds.

 And these guys are artists.
 Internationally known artists.
 The ice carving world is small and competitive.
 Every carver working the Richmond Meltdown has finished in at least third place at international competitions.
 Two are world champions.
 These carvers are at the top of their game.
 And, fun fact: these guys are as good chefs as they are carvers.
 Most of them learned to carve ice in culinary school.

 I mean, dress appropriately.
-But don’t worry whether the temperatures are in the negatives or soaring into the forties.
-Ice of America and the carvers can handle whatever Mother Nature throws at them.
+But don’t worry if the temperatures are in the negatives or soaring into the forties.
+The ice carvers can handle whatever Mother Nature throws at them.
 They’ve made winter ice festivals work in a variety of temperatures and conditions.

-The literal cornucopia of fun that is the Richmond Meltdown has so many events, they can be hard to keep track of.
-Here’s a handy dandy list.
+The cornucopia of fun that is the Richmond Meltdown has so many events that they can be hard to keep track of.
+The Meltdown website keeps an up to date listing of the events and attractions, so be sure to check that out for exact dates and times.

 Magical Snowflakes on Main